ustcivclab/IPM/README.md

 - [Modified VTM Encoder](#modified-vtm-encoder)

+⭐ If this project is helpful to you, please star this repo.
+Thanks! 🤗

 ## :wrench: Installation of Dependencies

 In order to explore this project, it is needed to first install the libraries used in it.